|BPI Posts 2015 Q1 Net Income of P4.9 billion|

 The Nomination Committee was composed of Mr. Romeo L. Bernardo as Chairman and Messrs.
-Jaime Augusto Zobel de Ayala, Xavier P. Loinaz, and Ms. Chng Sok Hui as members.
+Jaime Augusto Zobel de Ayala, Xavier P. Loinaz, and Solomon M. Hermosura as members.

 Thereafter on motion duly made and seconded, the stockholders adopted the following resolution:

-“Resolved that there being only 15 nominees for the 15 Board seats, votes be cast in favor of the said nominees and that they be declared elected as members of the Board of Directors of BPI for the year 2013-2014 and until their successors are duly elected and qualified”.
+“RESOLVED that there being only 15 nominees for the 15 Board seats, votes be cast in favor of the said nominees and that they be declared elected as members of the Board of Directors of BPI for the year 2014-2015 and until their successors are duly elected and qualified”.

 The next item in the agenda was the election of BPI’s External Auditors and fixing their remuneration.

-At the request of the Chairman, Mr. Xavier P. Loinaz, Chairman of the Audit Committee reported to the stockholders that at the meeting of the Board of Directors of BPI on March 20, 2013, the Board, upon recommendation of the Audit Committee, approved and recommended to the stockholders for their approval, the re-engagement of Isla Lipana & Co. as the External Auditors of BPI and its major subsidiaries and affiliates for the year 2013 for a fee of ₧12.3 Million.
-He further reported that the Audit Committee of BPI had evaluated the performance of Isla Lipana & Co. during the past year and the Committee was satisfied with their performance.
+At the request of the Chairman, Mr. Xavier P. Loinaz, Chairman of the Audit Committee reported to the stockholders that at the meeting of the Board of Directors of BPI on March 19, 2014, the Board, upon recommendation of the Audit Committee, approved and recommended to the stockholders for their approval, the re-engagement of Isla Lipana & Co. as the External Auditors of BPI and its major subsidiaries and affiliates for the year 2014 for a fee of ₧12.1M against last year ₧12.3M or a reduction of 1.0%.
+He further reported that the Audit Committee of BPI had evaluated the performance of Isla Lipana & Co. during the past years and the Committee was satisfied with their performance.

 Thereupon, on motion duly made and seconded, the stockholders adopted the following resolution:

-“Resolved that the re-engagement of Isla Lipana & Co. as the External Auditors of BPI and its major subsidiaries and affiliates for the current fiscal year for a fee of ₧12.3Million be, and is hereby, approved”.
+“RESOLVED that the re-engagement of Isla Lipana & Co. as the External Auditors of BPI and its major subsidiaries and affiliates for the current fiscal year for a fee of ₧12.1M be, and is hereby, approved”.